Who among the widows in the Bible do you know the stories?

 He also prophesied that Jesus would be a “light for revelation to the Gentiles,” bringing honor to Israel (Luke 2:32, NIV).

-Now, where was Anna in this occasion?
+Now, where was Anna on this occasion?

 Thankful that she had been permitted to behold Christ, she testified of Him to all people who were looking forward to the redemption of Jerusalem (Luke 2:38).